sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 | Away team wins | 0 | 0 | 1 |

-As an example, consider the following Fig. 1 which represents score data from five matches with the number of goals of the home team ('home_score') and the number of goals of the away team ('away_score') and the respective (5x3) result matrix including three row vectors [1, 0, 0] where the home team won (match_ids 3939976, 3939971, 3939969), one row vector with values [0, 0, 1] where the away team won (match_id 3939972), and one row with values [0, 1, 0] where the result was a draw (match_id 3939970).
+Fig. 1 represents exemplary score data from five matches with the number of goals of the home team ('home_score') and the number of goals of the away team ('away_score') and the respective (5x3) result matrix including three row vectors [1, 0, 0] where the home team won (match_ids 3939976, 3939971, 3939969), one row vector with values [0, 0, 1] where the away team won (match_id 3939972), and one row with values [0, 1, 0] where the result was a draw (match_id 3939970).

 ![StatsBomb](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/2014-10_Football/Result_Matrix.PNG?raw=true)
 <p align="center" style="text-align:center, text-style:italic">